-Significan ce rating Preferred ID # Impact Before mitigation/ optimisation After mitigation/ optimisation Alternative Key mitigation/optimisation measures CONSTR UCTION PHASE IMPACTS ; GW Groundwater Impacts GW1 Deterioration of Groundwater Quality from Accidental Hydrocarbon Spills Insignificant Insignificant - Design and construct hazardous material storage facilities, especially fuel storage, with suitable impermeable materials and a minimum bund containment capacity equal to 110% of the largest container.
+Significan ce rating Preferred ID# Impact Before mitigation/ optimisation After mitigation/ optimisation Alternative Key mitigation/optimisation measures CONSTR UCTION PHASE IMPACTS GW Groundwater Impacts GW1 Deterioration of Groundwater Quality from Accidental Hydrocarbon Spills Insignificant Insignificant - Design and construct hazardous material storage facilities, especially fuel storage, with suitable impermeable materials and a minimum bund containment capacity equal to 110% of the largest container.
 Ensure that contaminants (including cement) are not placed directly on the ground (e.g. mix cement on plastic sheeting).
 Develop (or adapt and implement) procedures for the safe transport, handling and storage of potential pollutants.
 Avoid unnecessary use and transport of hazardous substances.
 Keep Material Safety Data Sheets for all hazardous materials on site and ensure that they are available for reference by staff responsible for handling and storage of materials.
-Place appropriately sized drip trays under vehicles and equipment when not in use - ensure these are strategically placed to capture any spillage of fuel, oil, etc. Clean up any spills immediately, through containment and removal of free product and appropriate disposal of contaminated soils. - Ensure better strengent and installation by according toff (contractors Technology A Alternative 1 - Ensure battery transport and installation by accredited staff / contractors.
-Compile (and adhere to) a procedure for the safe handling of battery cells.
-GW2 Deterioration of Groundwater Quality from Accidental (non- Insignificant Insignificant Technology Alternative 1, Compile an emergency response plan and implement should an emergency occur.
+Place appropriately sized drip trays under vehicles and equipment when not in use - ensure these are strategically placed to capture any spillage of fuel, oil, etc. Clean up any spills immediately, through containment and removal of free product and appropriate disposal of contaminated soils.
+Ensure battery transport and installation by accredited staff / contractors.
+Technology A Alternative 1 1 Compile (and adhere to) a procedure for the safe handling of battery cells.
+014/0 Deterioration of Groundwater Quality Insignificant Technology Alternative 1, Compile an emergency response plan and implement should an emergency occur.
 Ensure that spill kits are available on site for clean-up of spills and leaks.
-Drip-trays must be placed under vehicles and equipment when not in use. routine) Electrolyte Technology A Alternative 2 however, both acceptable Immediately clean up spills and dispose of contaminated soil at a licensed waste disposal facility.
-Dispose of waste appropriately to prevent pollution of soil and groundwater. spills Very Low Very Low ассертале Record and report all fuel, oil, hydraulic fluid or electrolyte spills to the PM / Engineer / ERP and ECO so that appropriate clean-up measures can be implemented.
+Drip-trays must be placed under vehicles and equipment when not in use.
+GW2 from Accidental (non- routine) Electrolyte Technology A Alternative 2 however, both Immediately clean up spills and dispose of contaminated soil at a licensed waste disposal facility.
+Dispose of waste appropriately to prevent pollution of soil and groundwater. spills Very Low Very Low acceptable Dispose of waste appropriately to prevent pollution of soil and groundwater.
+Record and report all fuel, oil, hydraulic fluid or electrolyte spills to the PM / Engineer / ERP and ECO so that appropriate clean-up measures can be implemented.
 A copy of these records must be made available to authorities on request throughout the project execution. В Botanical Impacts B1 Loss of Vegetation and Plant SCC Low Low - Limit vegetation clearance and the footprint of construction activities to what is absolutely essential.
 Define all areas outside of the planned project and construction footprint as no-go areas.
 Demarcate construction footprints and restrict access beyond these areas.
 Restrict the movement of construction vehicles to new and existing access roads only.